-When you leave your house to travel you want to leave with the knowledge that your place and all your belongings will be safe while you are away.
-Here’s a few tips on how to prevent home invasion.
+Wouldn’t you love to leave your house knowing that your place will look the same way you left it when you return home?
+Whether you travel for business or pleasure, here’s a few tips on how to prevent home invasion.
 With the days getting shorter and darker, one would think that people are spending more time indoors.
 And generally, that’s the case.
-For anyone home security is always a concern.
+For the traveler, home security is always a concern.

 But, make no mistake.
 With the shorter days, it gives criminals more time to “get to work” on your house under the cover of earlier darkness.
 Even if you are spending more time at home than in the summer, you still need to take precautions while you are in your house as well as when you leave your house.
 While you are gone, there is always the chance of a home invasion.